ambedeepak99/date-format-utils/readme.md

 dateUtil.formatDate(new Date()); // Default to format 'yyyy-MM-dd hh:mm:ss.SSS tt'
 dateUtil.formatDate(new Date(),'yyyy-MM-dd'); // Show date
 dateUtil.formatDate(new Date(),'hh:mm:ss tt',480); // Show time [Specify Timezone]

+// You can convert a date into timestamp using toTimestamp(Date,Option)
+// Date => 'date object or valid date string'
+// Option => 'timestamp option [timestamp in sec,timestamp in millisecond]
+// Default option is millisecond

+dateUtil.toTimestamp(new Date()); //Show timestamp in milliseconds [Default] dateUtil.toTimestamp(new Date(),'ms'); //Show timestamp in milliseconds dateUtil.toTimestamp(new Date(),'sec'); //Show timestamp in sec
 ```
 **The following describes the custom date and time format specifiers :**
 >* "dd"   : The day of the month, from 01 through 31.